Joe2308/hooplife-ms4/TESTING.md

 ### Call to action buttons:
 I checked and rechecked all buttons were working on all devices and were leading to the correct sections of the website.
-It was also important that I laid out my CTA choices in order of priorty to my user stories with a button to encourage new visitors to sign up being the most important.
+It was also important that I laid out my CTA choices in order of priorty.

 ### External links:
 I made sure to check that all links and social media links were directed to the correct URLS and also that my target="_blank" attribute was working.
 All external links open in a new browser tab.

 ### Internal links:
-I made sure to check that all interal links were working correctly to ensure to led to the correct destinations and that there were no broken links.
+I made sure to check that all interal links were working correctly to ensure they led to the correct destinations and that there were no broken links.
 I also checked that using browser back and forward buttons did not cause any errors or break the website.

 ### Lighthouse performance test:
 ![Lighhouse test](wireframes/lighthouse.png)